Sylius/Sylius/docs/book/architecture/translations.rst

 Translations
 ============

-Sylius uses the approach of personal translations - where each entity is binded with a translation entity, that has it's own table (instead of keeping all translations in one table for the whole system).
+Sylius uses the approach of personal translations - where each entity is bound with a translation entity, that has it's own table (instead of keeping all translations in one table for the whole system).
 This results in having the ``ProductTranslation`` class and ``sylius_product_translation`` table for the ``Product`` entity.